 Company processes

-Include all of the company’s vital processes, such as how the business handles performance reviews, how meetings are set up for remote and hybrid workers, and how you go about setting individual and team goals.
+Include all of the company’s core workflows and operating procedures, such as how the business handles performance reviews, how meetings get set up for remote and hybrid workers, and how you go about setting individual and team goals.

 This section can also detail the communication avenues your business uses—whether an instant messaging service or email—as well as the proper way to set OOO (out-of-office) or send WFH (work-from-home) messages.